codecventer/cpp-playground/README.md

 ## C++ Playground
-A basic C++ program making use of user input, macro definitions and basic object-oriented programming.
+A basic C++ program making use of user input, macro definitions and basic object-oriented programming principles.

-## Motivation
-I wanted to write program that makes use of my C++ learnings.

 ## Installation
 1. Insure C++ is installed on your machine.